tiggerite/mint-17.3-for-surface-pro-3/README.md

 rm -Rf mrvl
 ```

-When installing the 4.2.0-19 kernel-image debs, although the virtualbox module will now build without a hitch, the ndiswrapper one will not, causing the system to spit out a warning.
+When installing the 4.2.0-19 (or 4.3.0-4 if using the beta) kernel-image debs, although the virtualbox module will now build without a hitch, the ndiswrapper one will not, causing the system to spit out a warning.
 As you have downloaded the Surface wifi drivers and integrated them into the kernel, ndiswrapper isn't needed, and this can be safely ignored.

 Now, let's tidy up the ISO image by removing the bundled version: